subpair/habit_tracker/README.md

 1. You will be asked to enter a name for the habit you want to alter.
 <br> >If a habit with the name does not exist the application will display a warning and the alter dialog stops.</br>
-2. You will be asked what you want to change, currently you can change the name, description, default time or an existing event record.
+2. You will be asked what you want to change, currently you can change the name, description, default time or an existing event record's completion status or time value.
-3. If you choose to change a task, you can enter a date for the record you want to change, hereby the periodicity due date needs to be entered. \
+3. If you choose to change an event record, you can enter a date for the record you want to change, hereby the periodicity due date needs to be entered. \
 In the next step you can choose to either change the completion status or time value of the record.
 4. A success message will be shown if the alteration was successful.